Understanding Cataracts – Causes, Symptoms & Treatments

 3. Traumatic cataracts

 Traumatic cataracts occur due to an injury or trauma to the eye.
-In case of the majority of traumatic cataracts, their nature and clinical course depend on the mode of damage and the strength of the capsular bag.
+In the case of the majority of traumatic cataracts, their nature and clinical course depend on the mode of damage and the strength of the capsular bag.

 4. Secondary cataracts